bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

     return ExternalFileChecker(url=full_url)
 ```

-This tells our `DownloadSpins` task not to run if the ExternalFileChecker for the URL isn't complete.
+This tells our `DownloadSpins` task not to run if the `ExternalFileChecker` instance for the URL isn't complete.
-The URL is formatted to take into account the date argument we send Luigi when we instantiate the task.
+The url is formatted to take into account the date argument passed in from the caller.
+In this case the caller is our
+instance of `DownloadSpins`, which has it's own `date` parameter it can just pass down.

-In order for this to work though we need to make the class `ExternalFileChecker` and it's accompanying target.
+In order for this to work though we need to actually write the class `ExternalFileChecker` and it's accompanying target.

 At the top of the class just under our imports, add the following code: